dennisonbertram/mcp-ethers-v6/README.md

 - `lookupAddress`: Resolve an ENS name to an address
 - `resolveName`: Resolve an address to an ENS name

+### ERC20 Token Operations
+- `getERC20TokenInfo`: Get basic information about an ERC20 token (name, symbol, decimals, total supply)
+- `getERC20Balance`: Get the token balance for an address
+- `getERC20Allowance`: Get the approved amount for a spender
+- `transferERC20`: Transfer tokens to a recipient
+- `approveERC20`: Approve a spender to use tokens
+- `transferFromERC20`: Transfer tokens from one address to another (requires approval)

+### ERC721 NFT Operations
+- `getERC721CollectionInfo`: Get basic information about an NFT collection
+- `getERC721Owner`: Get the owner of a specific NFT
+- `getERC721Metadata`: Get and parse metadata for a specific NFT
+- `getERC721TokensOfOwner`: Get all NFTs owned by an address
+- `transferERC721`: Transfer an NFT to a new owner
+- `safeTransferERC721`: Safely transfer an NFT to a new owner

+### ERC1155 Multi-Token Operations
+- `getERC1155Balance`: Get token balance for a specific token ID
+- `getERC1155BatchBalances`: Get token balances for multiple token IDs at once
+- `getERC1155Metadata`: Get and parse metadata for a specific token
+- `getERC1155TokensOfOwner`: Get all tokens owned by an address
+- `safeTransferERC1155`: Safely transfer tokens to another address
+- `safeBatchTransferERC1155`: Safely transfer multiple tokens in a batch

 ## Network Support

 The server supports multiple networks including: